Laurence Sterne: Biography

-Early life and education
+Early life

-Sterne was born in Clonmel, County Tipperary, on 24 November 1713.
+Laurence Sterne was born in Clonmel, County Tipperary, in the Kingdom of Ireland on 24 November 1713.
 His father, Roger Sterne, was an ensign in a British regiment recently returned from Dunkirk.
-His great-grandfather Richard Sterne had been the Master of Jesus College, Cambridge, as well as the Archbishop of York.
-Roger Sterne was the youngest son of Richard Sterne's youngest son and consequently, Roger Sterne inherited little of Richard Sterne's wealth.
-Roger Sterne left his family and enlisted in the army at the age of 25; he enlisted uncommissioned, which was unusual for someone from a family of high social position.
-Despite being promoted to an officer, he was of the lowest commission and lacked financial resources.
-Roger Sterne married Agnes Hobert, the widow of a military captain.
-Agnes was "born in Flanders but... was in fact Anglo-Irish and lived for much of her life in Ireland."
+Roger's social standing was far lower than that of his recent ancestors: Roger's grandfather Richard Sterne had been the Archbishop of York.
+Roger was the second son of Richard's second son, and consequently, Roger inherited little of the familial wealth.
+Roger left his family to join the army at the age of 25; he enlisted uncommissioned, which was unusual for someone from a family of high social position.
+Roger married Agnes Herbert née Nuttall, the widow of a military captain, in 1711.
+Laurence was the second of their seven children, one of only three to survive to adulthood.